Support Page Content

 I am teaching virtually and won’t be coming to campus.
 Do I still need to be vaccinated?

-For public health reasons, we encourage all students, staff and faculty to be vaccinated.
+For public health reasons, we encourage all students, staff, and faculty to be vaccinated, including a booster when eligible.
 However, if you won't be accessing campus for any reason, you can attest to that via the "COVID-19 Vaccination Certification" process described above.
 Keep in mind that lack of vaccination can’t be used as a rationale for remaining off campus.
 If there is an operational need for you to be on campus, you must be vaccinated, or have a medical or religious exemption.
 Operational needs may include attendance at meetings or other gatherings, accessing the library, your office or a campus lab to conduct research, and/or future teaching obligations.
 Until your operational needs change, you can attest to the following: “I confirm that at this time I will not be physically accessing or performing work at CSU facilities but understand that if this changes, I must certify that I am either current on my COVID-19 vaccination status or that I qualify for a medical or religious exemption.”

 What should a student do if they test positive for COVID-19?